PrashantSaikia/Dynamic-SHAP-Plots/README.md

 # Dynamic-SHAP-Plots
-Enabling dynamic plotting of the visualizations from the SHAP project
+Enabling dynamic plotting of the visualizations from the ![SHAP][https://github.com/slundberg/shap] project